robotix/2020.robotix.in/_events/zenith.md

 * It will then come across a gap, followed by an obstacle and another gap successively.

+* The bot will then encounter a barricade which it has to lift up by a height of 10 cm, after which the barricade won't slide down again.
+Then, the bot has pass under the barricade and proceed.

 * The last scaffolding is a perpendicular shaped structure.

 * After crossing this, the bot reaches its end zone.